Frequently asked questions

 Always report it if you have lost an item.
 Then we can pay extra attention to it.
 Or if it has been found, we will make an appointment for you to come and collect it.
 You can report it by getting into contact with us.

-Can I rent a locker or put my coat in a wardrobe?
+Can I rent a locker or hang my coat in a cloakroom?

-No, we are in the north of the province of Groningen.
-There is another seal rehabilitation centre on the island of Texel, called Ecomare.
-Don't worry, you're not the first to ask this.
-And you won't be the last either.
-However, we can't let you in with tickets to Ecomare.
-If you accidentally ordered the wrong tickets, you'll have to buy new ones before visiting us.
+No, we are located in the harbor of Lauwersoog.
+On the island of Texel ,there is another seal sanctuary, called Ecomare.
+Don't worry, you are not the first to ask this.
+And you won't be the last.
+We just can't let you in with tickets for Ecomare.
+If you accidentally ordered the wrong tickets, you will have to order new ones to visit us.